Yandex Cloud

 2. Activate the transfer and wait for its status to change to Replicating.

-1. In the kafka-greenplum.tf file, specify these variables:
+1. In the kafka-greenplum.tf file, specify the following variables:

 • gp_target_endpoint_id: ID of the target endpoint.